 What laws govern conducting a cremation in Georgia?

-Cremation is such a final disposition of human remains that strict regulations govern the authorization of a cremation.
+Cremation is such a final disposition of human remains that strict regulations govern its authorization.
 The legal next of kin must sign a Cremation Authorization Form to consent to a cremation disposition.

 This can sometimes cause issues with being able to conduct a cremation.
 If siblings disagree or are estranged.
 If you are considering cremation for yourself, it can be wise to at least plan ahead regarding signing off on the authorization documentation.